Public-Domain-Laboratories/Operating_System/Operating_System/System/Directory_Tree_Generator/Generate_Folder_Tree.md

 You have to wait until depth is scanned for the next path before printing previous branch symbol and the next one.

-Loop forward, check if current variable is matched, if not: print previous and current, move forward to the next path.
+Loop forward, check if current variable is matched, if not: print previous and the current one, move forward to the next path.